duereg/hugo-site/content/beginners-guide/01a-fouls.md

 ## After a foul

 Play stops unless advantage is waved.
 The ref signals the foul and sets a restart: equal puck, advantage puck, or a time penalty.
-Setup rules: [Restarts and Protocols]({{< ref "08a-restarts.md" >}}).
+[Restarts and Protocols]({{< ref "08a-restarts.md" >}}).